Deciphering black hole phase transitions through photon spheres: Photon sphere and black hole phase transition

 \subsection{Order parameter and critical exponent}

 Order parameter is an important quantity to characterize phase transition phenomena.
 It changes discontinuously in a first-order phase transition but continuously at the critical point.
 The order parameter goes to zero at the critical point along the coexistence curve.
-In this subsection, we explore whether we can use quantities related to the photon sphere as an order parameter to depict black hole phase transition.
+In this subsection, we explore whether we can use quantities related to the photon sphere as an order parameter to depict black hole phase transitions.

-The reduced photon sphere radius, $r_{\text{ps}}/r_{\text{psc}}$, is plotted as a function of the phase transition temperature, $T/T_{\text{c}}$, in Fig.~\ref{phsradsl}.
-In the reduced parameter space, the reduced photon radius $\Tilde{r}_{\text{ps}}$ and phase transition temperature $\tau$ are found to be independent of charge.
+The reduced photon sphere radius, $r_{\text{ps}}/r_{\text{psc}}$ and the reduced impact parameter $b_{\text{ps}}/b_{\text{psc}}$ , are plotted as a function of the phase transition temperature, $T/T_{\text{c}}$, in Figs.~\ref{phsradsl} and~\ref{bphsradsl}.
+In the reduced parameter space, the reduced photon radius $\Tilde{r}_{\text{ps}}$, the reduced impact parameter $\Tilde{b}_{\text{ps}}$, and phase transition temperature $\tau$ are found to be independent of charge.
 As illustrated in the figure, below the critical point, the photon sphere radius $\Tilde{r}_{\text{ps}}$ increases for the saturated coexistence small black hole, whereas it decreases for the saturated coexistence large black hole as the temperature increases.
 The reduced photon radii $\Tilde{r}_{\text{ps}}$ for the coexistence small and large black holes are the same at the critical point $\tau=1$.
 As the temperature increases, the reduced photon radius $\Tilde{r}_{\text{ps}}$ increases for the coexisting large black hole, whereas it initially decreases and then increases for the coexisting small black hole.

-We also plot the difference of the reduced photon sphere radius for the saturated coexistence large and small black holes $\Delta\Tilde{r}_{\text{ps}}$ in Fig.~\ref{orderP}.
+We also plot the difference of the reduced photon sphere radius and the difference of the reduced impact parameter for the saturated coexistence large and small black holes in Figs.~\ref{orderP} and~\ref{borderP}.
 From the figure, we can see that the difference of the reduced photon radius decreases with the transition temperature and goes to zero at the critical point.
 In contrast to the behavior observed in the Reissner-Nordstr\"om AdS black hole~\cite{Wei:2017mwc}, where the difference of the photon sphere radius for the coexistence of large and small black holes terminates at the critical point, the difference of the photon sphere radii for the coexistence of large black holes and small black holes increases with the transition temperature when the temperature exceeds the critical temperature.